T-Pau/Anykey/README.md

 Joysticks interfere with reading the keyboard.
 When a joystick is pressed, certain keys can't be read.
 These keys will be ignored while the joystick is pressed.
 If such a key was pressed before the joystick, it will remain pressed until the joystick is released.
 Auto fire might defeat this detection and result in phantom key presses.

+If you press certain combination of three keys, a fourth key will also appear pressed.
+This is because the three keys together create the same electrical connection the fourth key would.

 # Building Anykey